mistidinzy/ReadingNotes/401/0-Mindset.md

-# Mindset

-## Deliberate Practice
+# Deliberate Practice

-### What is Deliberate Practice
+## What is Deliberate Practice

 Deliberate practice is the most effective method for rapidly improving any skill.

 It consists of intense, structured practice on essential aspects of the task you are trying to master.

+_____

 ### Characteristics of Deliberate Practice